-• See Appendix F of the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site) which lists all tailorable system files for DirMaint, what they are used for, and where an administrator can find more information.

-8 See "Data Files" section of the "Tailoring the DIRMAINT Service Machine" chapter in the Directory Maintenance Facility Tailoring and Administration Guide for further details on configuring and tailoring each of the files that you just copied, along with any other relevant files which need to be configured, and for setting up the DirMaint server machine environments for your testing purposes.
+- See the Appendix titled 'DirMaint Tailorable and Non-Tailorable System Files' in the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site) which lists all tailorable system files for DirMaint, what they are used for, and where an administrator can find more information. - 8 See the "Data Files" section of the "Tailoring the DIRMAINT Service Machine" chapter in the Directory Maintenance Facility Tailoring and Administration Guide for further details on configuring and tailoring DirMaint and setting up the DirMaint server machine environments for your testing purposes.
+Files that need configuring are those such as listed in Figure 10 on page 23 or if migrating, the files you copied, or any other relevant files listed in the above publication.